gjorquera/Goldfish/README.md

 A highly opinionated [The Pomodoro Technique][the-pomodoro-technique] macOS timer.

-## Features

-- Highly opinionated, no configuration.
-- No useless GUIs to handle Pomodoros or tasks.
-- Only Start/Stop.
-Pausing a Pomodoro is cheating.
-- No break timer.
-Take all the time you need after finishing.
-- Subtle bell sound when the Pomodoro is about to finish.
-- Annoying alarm sound when the Pomodoro finishes.

 ## Why?

 Several years ago I wrote a [blog post][blog-post] about how I use Todoist and